 For example, to be successful in marriage we can’t keep the same mentality we had when we were single.
 We need to reinvent ourselves and adopt a completely different point of reference.
 But we can still relate to the thinking of a single person.
 We didn’t lose that ability, we added to it.
 We became more multidimensional than we were before.

-Enjoy life, embrace change!
+Enjoy personal growth, embrace change!

 I can’t count the number of times I have reinvented myself during my life.
 As a result, life has been an amazing and exciting adventure.
-This is a common thread that seems to flow through the field of personal development.
+This is a common thread that seems to flow through the field of personal growth and development.
 If you pay attention to the personal stories of others in this niche, you will notice that they all reinvent themselves periodically.

 Every time we add a new dimension to our lives we gain knowledge, insight, and experience.
 Over the course of a lifetime that becomes a deep well to draw from.
 There is a richness of wisdom that can only come through experience.
-That’s a richness we can never know unless we learn to embrace change.
+That’s a richness we can never know unless we learn to embrace personal growth and change.

 How have you reinvented yourself over the years?